A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Methodology

-For this experiment, we used the same datasets as for the previous experiment, but we systematically removed an attack class from the training sets, while keeping this class in the test sets.
+In the open set version of the experiment, we used the same sets from the previous experiment, but we systematically removed an attack class from the training sets, while keeping this class in the test sets.
 For example, for the \textit{DoS} class, we performed the 5-fold cross-validation having removed the \textit{DoS} samples from the training sets.
-In this way, the \textit{DoS} samples present in the test set became unknown attacks, as the classifier did not train with this attack, and we were able to analyze the classification of these unknown samples.
-This procedure was executed for all classes of attacks present in the dataset, one at time.
-For comparative purposes, we did the same experiment with Random Forest, chosen among other classifiers for having the best performance in the previous evaluation.
-Although \acl{RF} does not have a mechanism to identify unknown attacks, it serves as a baseline for the behavior of a common classifier, \ie a classifier that does not implement a class for unknown attacks.
-In the next subsection, we present the datasets used in these experiments and more details about the data preparation.
+In this way, the \textit{DoS} samples present in the test set became unknown attacks, as the classifier did not train with this attack.
+This procedure was executed for all classes of attacks present in the dataset, one at a time.
+Although the other algorithms do not have mechanisms to identify unknown attacks, they serve as baselines for what would be the behavior of most techniques encountered today.
+More details about data pre-processing for this experiment will be presented in the next subsection.